datanav/docs/technical/webcrm-chargebee.rst

 WebCRM to Chargebee Dataflow
 ============================

-Generated: 2024-09-11 07:47:14
+Generated: 2024-09-11 08:07:20

 Introduction
 ------------

 This technical document provides a detailed overview of the Sesam Talk data flow from WebCRM to Chargebee.
 It serves as a QA checklist for testing purposes and is the intellectual property of Sesam.io AS.
 The content contains confidential information regulated under an NDA agreement, and sharing or distributing it without written permission is prohibited.

-Webcrm Opportunities to Chargebee Order
+WebCRM Opportunities to Chargebee Order
 ---------------------------------------
-Every Webcrm Opportunities will be synchronized with a Chargebee Order.
+Every WebCRM Opportunities will be synchronized with a Chargebee Order.

-Once a link between a Webcrm Opportunities and a Chargebee Order is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a WebCRM Opportunities and a Chargebee Order is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Webcrm Opportunities and a Chargebee Order:
+The following properties are synchronized between a WebCRM Opportunities and a Chargebee Order:

 .. list-table::
    :header-rows: 1

-   * - Webcrm Opportunities Property
+   * - WebCRM Opportunities Property
      - Chargebee Order Property
      - Chargebee Data Type
    * - OpportunityCurrencyName